felippe-regazio/sh-simple-deployer/README.md

 # Git ?

 This script was made to work with git.
 But if your project its not using git, there is no problem.
-You will see a `fata: ...` error on the deployment information telling you `not a git repository`, just ignore it.
+You will an information telling you `not a git repository`, just ignore it.

 # Rsync

 The default rsync params used to sync files is `-vrzuh`.
-You can pass a new set of rsync params to the deployer as the second arg:
+You can pass a new set of rsync params to the deployer as the second arg.
+When passing rsync params the hosts_array_index is mandatody even for default:

 ```bash
 ./deploy.sh {hosts_array_index} {rsync_params}